 If you’ve got Vietnamese coffee beans, just make sure to grind them fine enough for the machine.
 The Phin grind won’t work.
 Espresso grounds are much finer.
 Putting the standard medium-course ground coffee in an espresso machine will likely leave you with a very weak cup.

-The taste will be a different since the brewing methods are very different.
+The taste will be different since the brewing methods are very different.
 If you’re going to drink it black without anything, don’t expect it to taste like Vietnamese coffee.

-However, if you’re going to a make Vietnamese iced coffee with condensed milk, espresso is a decent substitute.
+However, if you’re going to make Vietnamese iced coffee with condensed milk, espresso is a decent substitute.
 Because you’re going to put condensed milk in it, you’ll need a strong taste to balance out all the sweetness and creaminess.
 Espresso is good for this.

 As said above, the amount of coffee you brew with a Phin is close to a double espresso.
-Since most machines have a button to double up anyways, it’s easy to get the right amount.
+Since most machines have a button to double up anyway, it’s easy to get the right amount.

 Get the other things right

 You might not have a Phin to get the complete experience but that’s not the only part of Vietnamese coffee culture.
 If you use another way of making Vietnamese coffee than a Phin, at least make sure to get the other parts of the experience right.